dragons96/sql-builder/README.md

             .build();

         // 2022-03-10 lambda表达式支持
-        // select username from user where id >= 3 and name like '%dragons%' String sql10 = SqlBuilder.select(User::getUsername)
+        // select name from user where id >= 3 and name like '%dragons%' String sql10 = SqlBuilder.select(User::getUsername)
                 .from(User.class)
                 .whereGe(User::getId, 3)